Sunday, September 29, 2024

 Fast AI generated 'paintings'!

-I made all these comments (above) to someone on TWITTER (X), in response to a tweet about their speedily produced series of gen-AI 'paintings' - and - their response was something like "Hey, good points"!
+Last year (2023) I made all these comments (above) to someone on TWITTER (X), in response to their excited tweet about their speedily produced series of gen-AI 'paintings' - and - their response was something like, "Hey, good points"!
 It was like a revelation to this person!
 This is why artists and art historians with a broad experiences and understanding across multiple creative practices and histories need to engage in current debates about generative-AI image production.
+Some of the tools list 'styles' in which a prompter can choose for their image generation.
+This is akin to a list of font styles - but choosing a font style to write text, does not make a person a good writer, nor a creative writer, a poet, a speech writer....

 Is 'cultural product' a better description?

-The explosion in generated AI image production is actually extremely interesting, for many reasons (despite or because of my comments above).
-I prefer to view the phenomenon as cultural activity, with image outputs as cultural product.
-I propose that this avoids the binary question - is it art or not?
-This allows the topic to be opened up to embrace wider cultural and social issues.
-Teaser - what about the influence of tech platforms on increasingly homogenised visual aesthetics across design, fashion, and yes, art too?
+Although my comments above may not indicate it, while I am concerned, I also find the explosion in generated AI image production to be extremely interesting, for many reasons.
+I do prefer, however, to view the phenomenon as cultural activity, with image outputs as cultural product.
+I propose that these descriptions avoid the binary question - is it art or not?
+I hasten to add that art is also a cultural activity.
+Thus, the topic can be opened up to embrace wider cultural and social issues, for example, the influence of tech platforms on increasingly homogenised visual aesthetics across various aspects of cultural production - design, fashion, advertising, football paraphernalia. and yes, art too?
+One of my hobby-horses is the homogenisation and standardisation of car design!

 'Art' and advertising

-Simply ascribing the term 'art' does not elevate a product, but some seem to think so.
-The term 'art' has become more like a marketing word for companies developing gen-AI programs.
-Its reeks of desires to legitimise and elevate their products.
-This reeking exposes ignorance, opportunism, carelessness.
+Simply ascribing the term 'art' to a product/service/tool does not elevate the product, but some opportunistically seem to think so.
+The term 'art' has become a marketing word or medium for companies that develop gen-AI tools.
+This reeks of desires to legitimise and elevate their products.
+But, this reeking exposes ignorance, opportunism, carelessness.

-John Berger's observation in Ways of Seeing (book and TV show-1970s) that during the mid 20th century famous paintings/art were used to advertise completely unassociated products, such as alcohol and cars, provides a way to critically think about how the term 'art' is used to market contemporary tech products.
-The 21st century twist is that the so-called 'art' and the tech being promoted are less divisible than in the mid 20th century promotions.
-This is illustrated in the image below, a photo from a 1967 French magazine, Réalités, that my mother used to subscribe to.
+Divisibility is illustrated in the image below, a photo from a 1967 edition of a French magazine, Réalités, that my mother used to subscribe to.
 A detail of Emil Jean Horace Vernet's painting Bataille du pont d'Acole' (1826) is used to promote a product, Courvoisier Cognac.
 AND, while the advertisement in effect cheapens art as an advertising motif, please notice that the advertiser places a caption acknowledging the artist, the painting, and the context of the painting.
 This does not happen with images now scraped from online sites where artists works are posted.
-The cheapening continues at speed!
-Ironically, this is at the same time people aspire to be called artists, claiming anybody can be an artist, and that all artists are inspired by other artists, so copying is ok etc!
-Regarding the latter, the art theory term appropriation is another topic - but for another post!
+In the twenty-first century the cheapening continues at speed!
+Ironically, this is at the same time people aspire to be called artists, many claiming the anybody can be an artist, and that all artists are inspired by other artists, so copying is ok etc!
+Regarding the latter, the art theory term appropriation is another topic - for another post!

 From Réalités, November 1967.